-For more info, read the University’s policy about children on campus.
+For more information read the University’s policy about children on campus.

-If you have unexpected carer commitments which impact your ability to do assessments, including exams, you may apply for special consideration or special arrangements.
+If you have unexpected carer commitments that impact your ability to do assessments, including exams, you may apply for special consideration or special arrangements.

 In Australia it is your legal right to breastfeed, including in public.
 And under the federal Sex Discrimination Act 1984, it is illegal in Australia to discriminate against a person either directly or indirectly on the grounds of breastfeeding.